 In this chapter, we first briefly review the Keccak specifications formally defined in [10].
-We then detail the bit and byte numbering conventions.
-General statements about the operation count and memory usage of Keccak follow.
-Finally, we introduce two implementation techniques, namely bit interleaving and the lane complementing transform.
+We then detail the bit and byte numbering conventions, followed by general statements about the operation count and memory usage of Keccak.

 1.1 Specifications summary